We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A 2019 study that reviewed the effects of full hemp extract CBD in people with chronic pain found that it helped improve their symptoms.
 More than half of the participants could reduce or stop taking opioids for pain management after using CBD for eight weeks.

-Buying creams can make it difficult to apply the recommended amount.
+Buying creams may make it difficult to apply the recommended amount.

-Additionally, even though broad-spectrum CBD only contains trace amounts of THC, it is possible that a person will test positive on a drug test.
+Broad-spectrum CBD only contains trace amounts of THC, but it is possible that a person will test positive on a drug test.
 People who regularly undergo drug testing may prefer to use CBD isolate.

 Full-spectrum CBD contains all the compounds present in the cannabis plant, while CBD isolate is the pure form of CBD.